SmartBoard-V1-XP2/expansion_module_dual_rotary_encoder/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## Overview
 This repository is dedicated to the design and implementation of a Dual Encoder Module, featuring two EC12E24204A8 encoders interfaced with an ATtiny48 microcontroller.
-Designed as an expansion module for the smartboard, it connects via a single slot, providing precise rotational input control for a wide range of applications.
+Designed as an expansion module for the smartboard, it connects via a single smartboard connector, providing precise rotational input control for a wide range of applications.

 ## Key Features
 - **Dual EC12E24204A8 Encoders**: High-quality rotary encoders for accurate and reliable input.